-Highly precise measurements of h3JNC' scalar couplings across hydrogen bonds as a function of temperature and pressure show that the functionally important Cterminal part of ubiquitin is particularly stabilized against perturbations.
-Using a newly developed pressure cell, we have mapped pressure- and temperature-dependent changes of 31 hydrogen bonds in ubiquitin by measuring HBCs with very high precision [Nisius and Grzesiek Nat Chem 4, 711-717 (2012)].
+The application of high pressure at low temperature makes it possible to observe the cold-denatured state of ubiquitin by NMR at atomic resolution.
+This state contains native and non-native secondary structure elements that are every similar to the alcohol-denatured state.
+The transition can be studied in a continuous manner from the folded to the unfolded state.
+High pressure NMR reveals close similarity between cold and alcohol protein denaturation Proteins denature not only at high, but also at low temperature as well as high pressure.
+These denatured states are not easily accessible for experiment, since usually heat denaturation causes aggregation, whereas cold or pressure denaturation occur at temperatures well below the freezing point of water or pressures above 5kbar, respectively.
+We have obtained atomic details of the pressure-assisted, cold-denatured state of ubiquitin at 2500 bar and 258 K by high-resolution NMR techniques (Vajpai et al., Proc Natl Acad Sci USA, 2013).
+This state contains on the order of 20% native-like and non-native secondary structure elements.
+These structural propensities are very similar to the previously described alcohol-denatured (A-) state.
+The close similarity of pressure-assisted, cold-denatured and alcohol-denatured state supports a hierarchical mechanism of folding and the notion that similar to alcohol, pressure and cold reduce the hydrophobic effect.
+Indeed, at non-denaturing concentrations of methanol, a complete transition from the native to the A-state can be achieved at ambient temperature by varying the pressure from 1 to 2500 bar.
+This method should allow highly detailed studies of protein folding transitions in a continuous and reversible manner.
+Key stabilizing elements of protein structure identified through pressure and temperature perturbation of its hydrogen bond network Hydrogen bonds are key constituents of biomolecular structures, and their response to external perturbations may reveal important insights about the most stable components of a structure.
+NMR spectroscopy can probe hydrogen bond deformations at very high resolution through hydrogen bond scalar couplings (HBCs).
+However, the small size of HBCs has so far prevented a comprehensive quantitative characterization of protein hydrogen bonds as a function of the basic thermodynamic parameters of pressure and temperature.
+Using a newly developed pressure cell, we have mapped pressure- and temperature-dependent changes of 31 hydrogen bonds in ubiquitin by measuring HBCs with very high precision (Nisius and Grzesiek, Nat Chem, 2012).
 Short-range hydrogen bonds are only moderately perturbed, but many hydrogen bonds with large sequence separations (high contact order) show greater changes.
 In contrast, other high-contact-order hydrogen bonds remain virtually unaffected.
 The specific stabilization of such topologically important connections may present a general principle to achieve protein stability and to preserve structural integrity during protein function.
-High pressure NMR reveals close similarity between cold and alcohol protein denaturation Proteins denature not only at high, but also at low temperature as well as high pressure.
-These denatured states are not easily accessible for experiment, since usually heat denaturation causes aggregation, whereas cold or pressure denaturation occur at temperatures well below the freezing point of water or pressures above 5 kbar, respectively.
-We have obtained atomic details of the pressure-assisted, cold-denatured state of ubiquitin at 2500 bar and 258 K by high-resolution NMR techniques [Vajpai et al. Proc Natl Acad Sci USA 110, E368-76 (2013)].
-This state contains on the order of 20% nativelike and non-native secondary structure elements.
-These structural propensities are very similar to the previously described alcohol-denatured (A-) state.
-The close similarity of pressure-assisted, colddenatured and alcohol-denatured state supports a hierarchical mechanism of folding and the notion that similar to alcohol, pressure and cold reduce the hydrophobic effect.
-Indeed, at nondenaturing concentrations of methanol, a complete transition from the native to the A-state can be achieved at ambient temperature by varying the pressure from 1 to 2500 bar.
-This method should allow highly detailed studies of protein folding transitions in a continuous and reversible manner.